-The symptoms related to language and words cause significant difficulties in communicating with others.
-A cancer patient experiencing chemo brain may spend minutes looking for the right word, making talking to someone else or communicating thoughts very challenging.
+The symptoms related to language and words cause significant difficulties in communication.
+A cancer patient experiencing chemo brain may fumble through fogginess looking for the right word to finish a sentence.
+This makes conversation and communication challenging.

 Speech and Language Therapy Improves Communication

-Speech and language therapists can work with cancer patients to improve communication that has been hampered by chemo brain.
-They don’t simply find ways for patient to improve memory or find words more easily.
-What these therapists do is provide a full range of exercises, skills, strategies, and solutions for getting around the cognitive problems caused by chemo brain and cancer while their brains and bodies heal and recover.
+Speech and language therapists can work with cancer patients to improve communication hampered by chemo brain.
+Therapists do more that help patients improve memory or find words more easily.
+They also provide a full range of exercises, skills, strategies, and solutions for the cognitive problems caused by CTRCI.

-One element of speech and language therapy for cancer patients may involve guiding them through cognitive exercises that boost certain skills and that may help improve memory.
-More practically, therapists help these patients use other strategies for managing their lives and being able to communicate in spite of difficulties: learning time management skills, using daily schedules, using word lists, working with technology to communicate, and trying sleep strategies to reduce fatigue.
-Therapists also educate patients and their families to help them better understand the condition and how they can aid communication.
+Speech and language therapists may guide patients through cognitive exercises that boost certain skills and improve memory.
+More practically, therapists help patients use other strategies for managing their lives and communicating in spite of difficulties.
+These strategies include learning time management skills, using daily schedules and word lists, working with technology, and sleep strategies to reduce fatigue.
+Therapists also educate patient families to help them understand the condition and how they can aid communication.

-Patients with cancer may also struggle with swallowing as a result of the cancer itself, the treatment, or both.
-Most often affected are patients with head and neck cancers, but mesothelioma and lung cancer can metastasize and spread to these areas as well, triggering difficulties with swallowing.
-Cancer can cause swallowing difficulties if the tumor is directly in the way of swallowing or if it affects the muscles involved in swallowing.
+Cancer patients may also struggle with swallowing as a result of the cancer itself, the treatment, or both.
+Patients with head and neck cancers are most often affected, but mesothelioma and lung cancer can metastasize and spread to these areas, triggering swallowing difficulties.
+Cancer can affect swallowing if the tumor is directly in the way or affects the muscles involved.

 Treatments for cancers in the head and neck can also trigger swallowing problems.
-Surgery may damage muscles involved in swallowing, for instance, or may actually necessitate the removal of some of these tissues.
-Radiation can cause damage to the muscles needed to swallow and is generally known to affect swallowing more than speech, but any treatment for these types of cancers can cause difficulties with both swallowing and speech.
+Surgery can damage muscles important to the swallowing process.
+In addition, cancer treatment may necessitate the removal of some of these tissues.
+Radiation generally affects swallowing more than speech, but any treatment for these types of cancers can cause difficulties with both.

 Swallowing Therapy and Exercises

-Being able to swallow is something that most people don’t have to think about, but when that ability is gone or reduced, it has a significant impact on quality of life.
-Good therapy from a qualified speech and language therapist can improve swallowing and even lead to independence from feeding tubes, which makes a big difference for patients.
+The ability to swallow is something most people take for granted.
+However, when that ability is inhibited, it can have a significant impact on quality of life.
+A qualified speech and language therapist can help improve swallowing.
+Therapy can even lead to independence from feeding tubes, which makes a big difference for patients.
 Improving swallowing also minimizes the risks of malnutrition and painful mouth sores.

-A speech and language therapist works with patients by first assessing swallowing function and evaluating the patient to develop a treatment plan.
-The therapist can then create a customized plan that meets the exact needs of the individual.
-Treatment often includes exercises that are designed to strengthen specific muscles needed for swallowing.
+A speech and language therapist works with patients by first assessing swallowing function and evaluating the patient to develop an individualized treatment plan.
+Treatment often includes exercises designed to strengthen specific muscles.

-Another important role that this type of therapy plays in cancer patients is preventative.
-When speech and language therapists work with patients before undergoing the cancer treatments that are likely to impact swallowing, the impact of the treatment is often lessened.
-The pretreatment involves similar exercise as those used after treatment.
-They help patients develop greater strength in advance of treatment so that they can maintain better function.
+This type of therapy also plays a preventive role for cancer patients.
+When speech and language therapists work with patients before cancer treatments likely to impact swallowing, the impact of the treatment is often lessened.
+Pre-treatment uses exercises similar to those used after treatment, helping patients develop strength to maintain better function.

-Both preventative and treatment-based swallowing therapy guided by speech and language therapists have been shown to make significant improvements on patients’ ability to swallow, eat, and drink.
-In one study of cancer patients, 92 percent of those who engaged in swallowing exercises were able to eat normally again after cancer treatment, while only 65 percent of those who did not use the exercises could.
+Both preventative and treatment-based swallowing therapy can make significant improvements in patient ability to swallow, eat, and drink.
+In one study of cancer patients, 92 percent of those who engaged in swallowing exercises were able to eat normally again after cancer treatment.
+In comparison, only 65 percent of those who did not use the exercises had the same result.

 Cancer and its treatments cause a whole host of side effects and symptoms that detract from a person’s quality of life.
-Swallowing and speaking are not necessarily the most obvious side effects of mesothelioma and other cancers, but they are common and significant.
-The work of a speech and language therapist can prove invaluable in restoring function to patients who are struggling.
-If you are having these issues as you live with cancer and cancer treatment, be sure to talk about it to your medical team.
-There is likely a therapist on staff or a dedicated program for improving speech and swallowing that you can work with or participate in.
+Swallowing and speaking may not be the most obvious side effects of mesothelioma and other cancers, but they are common and significant.
+The work of a speech and language therapist is invaluable in restoring function to struggling patients.
+If you are having these issues, be sure to talk to your medical team.
+There may be a therapist on staff or a dedicated program for improving speech and swallowing available.

 Page Edited by Dave Foster